Do you want to enjoy 25 miles of rugged coastal trail hiking along a secluded coastline in one of the prettiest portions of Northern California?

 You’ll walk along a slim strip of rock, with the ocean on one side of you and towering cliffs on the other.
 You do have a couple of options to wait out the high tide during this stretch.
 Shipman Creek and the sandy beach at Buck Creek both have spots to camp to avoid the tide.

 As you get close to Gitchell Creek the beach gets wider.
 This area is passable during high tide.
 You will have made it through all the unpassable zones by now.
-However, the sand here is loose and more like gravel, so the going is slow in this area.
+However, the sand here is loose and more like gravel, so expect to hike slower in this area.
 There’s plenty of driftwood around tide pools, and shorebirds are everywhere as well.

 Soon, you’ll be arriving at Black Sands Beach and Shelter Cove, which is the end of the northern section of the trail.
 Stop to take some pictures of the black sand beach with the Pacific Ocean as a stunning backdrop.